Is now a good time to buy a house or remortgage?

 Even if you cannot switch lenders because of your position during the pandemic, Lenders often offer deals for existing customers and they are often very good deals.

-Lenders have product transfer rates available, and your mortgage adviser will be able to tell you if you are better to take the rate from your existing lender or move to a new one.
+Lenders have product transfer rates available, and your Mortgage Advisor will be able to tell you if you are better to take the rate from your existing lender or move to a new one.
 Don’t just take what your current lender or bank offers you without a comparison.

 Many of the mortgages on offer from your existing lender are at rates approaching or as good as what is on offer in the market and this in many cases makes it very attractive to stay put but not always.